Peter Karow

 Peter Karow (born 11 November 1940) is a German entrepreneur, inventor and software developer.
 He holds several patents in the field of desktop publishing and is known for his work on computer fonts.
 He contributed with several books and patents to the development of operating systems for computers.
 He is recognized as the inventor of outline computer fonts.

 Career

-Born in Stargard, Pomerania, after graduating from high school in 1960 in Schöningen near Braunschweig, he enrolled at the University of Hamburg to study physics.
+Born in Stargard in Pommern, after graduating from high school in 1960 in Schöningen near Braunschweig, Karow enrolled at the University of Hamburg to study physics.
 He married in 1969 and has two children.
 After receiving his PhD in 1971, he co-founded the company URW Software & Type GmbH in Hamburg.
 In 1975, his Ikarus (typography software) was introduced to members of Association Typographique Internationale in Warsaw.
 Afterwards, Ikarus was used all over the world for the digitization of fonts.
 Between 1975 and 1995, URW digitized a large amount of fonts for companies such as IBM, Siemens, Microsoft, Apple Inc., Adobe, Linotype, Monotype, Rudolf Hell and numerous Japanese companies.